amd/ZenDNN/README.md

 ZenDNN depends on:
 - AOCL-BLAS is a high-performant implementation of the Basic Linear Algebra Subprograms (BLAS).
 - Composable Kernel for convolutions using an implicit GEMM algorithm
+- LIBXSMM is a library for specialized dense and sparse matrix operations as well as for deep learning primitives.
+- FBGEMM (Facebook GEneral Matrix Multiplication) is a low-precision, high-performance matrix-matrix multiplications and convolution library for server-side inference.

 AOCL-BLAS is required dependencies for ZenDNN, whereas AMD Composable Kernel is an optional dependency.